 DPDP Act VS IT Act 2000: What Changes?

 India's IT Act 2000 has governed data protection for over two decades.
-The DPDP Act 2023 replaces Section 43A and creates a comprehensive framework.
-Here's what changes for businesses.
+Book a DPDP clarity call.

 DPDP Replaces India’s Old Data Protection Regime